Shhmabbey/bob-the-blob/README.md

 <br></br>

 ## Directions
-Use the space key to jump and the left and right arrow keys to move in either direction.
+Use the *space* key to jump and the *left* and *right* arrow keys to move in either direction.
 Increase your score by collecting coffee cups and traveling higher.
 Watch out for birds!
-Hop on top of birds to knock them down and gain additional points.
+Bounce on top of birds to knock them down and gain additional points.
 <br></br>

 ## Design Plan